valtimo-platform/valtimo-documentation/using-valtimo/plugin/verzoek/configure-verzoek-plugin.md

 These tasks need to be configured with process links before the process can be used.
 The following actions should be configured:

+- Create zaak - [Create ZaakRol](#create-zaak) in the Zaken API plugin
+- Create initiator ZaakRol - [Create ZaakRol](#create-zaakrol) in the Zaken API plugin
 - Link document to zaak - [Link document to zaak](../zaken-api/configure-zaken-api-plugin.md#link-document-to-zaak) in the Zaken API plugin
-- Update Verzoek Status - [Complete Verzoek](#complete-portaal-taak) in the Verzoek plugin
+- Delete Verzoek from ObjectsAPI - [Delete Verzoek](#delete-verzoek) in the Objects API plugin

 ### Custom process